In this Lesson

 This cycle lasted for decades.
 If I had to guess how many times I was able to “resist” a binge when I was “wrapped up in the food” I would say I was successful less than 3% of the time.
 I was swimming upstream.
 I was swimming upstream with a weight tied to me speeding down stream.
 It felt impossible to stop.
 Sometimes I would fight the binge on my way home in my car and probably looked like a drunk driver, swerving towards the local convenience store and then veering off to change my mind.

 The reason I want to write about these experiences is to show you that I had an aggressive eating disorder for decades and understand feeling helpless and out of control.
 From where I am now I think of the person I used to be and I feel such empathy for her.
 Food and body image were the #1 thing I thought of in my life.
 I spend probably 80% of my waking thoughts on either dieting, how I look, how I want to look, binge thoughts, meal plans, etc. for over 20 years.
 This is over 80,000 hours!
 After calculating those hours it is safe to say that I am an expert on binge disorder, diet culture, and self-esteem issues.
-I searched for the solution for so many years and always felt disappointed…until last year.
+I searched for the solution for so many years and always felt disappointed…until 2022.

 I went on instagram and randomly typed in the search box “binge eating” and my whole world opened up.
 I found a plethora of diet coaches who help cure those with eating disorders.
 I started following many of them and found their posts to be extremely helpful.
 Many of them use the practice of intuitive eating, which to my surprise I had never heard before.
-Intuitive eating is what helped kick off the cure my binge eating disorder.
+Intuitive eating is what helped kick off the CURE my binge eating disorder.
+I was inspired by the information I found in the book attached to the bottom of this lesson.
+I cover many of the principles that served me in the next few lessons but the first thing I completed I created on my own.

 I decided to take my power back I had given away to food for so many years.
 It was mine.
 The food meant nothing to me and I was able to buy as much as I wanted of it.
 I started exposure therapy to create new feelings, thoughts, and emotions regarding this food.
 To start to cure the binge disorder one of the first places to start is the grocery store.
 It was an unusual experience to push my cart amongst the aisles I used to avoid.
 I told myself before the trip that I could pick anything I wanted to eat.
 ANYTHING.
 Choose whatever you would like and however much I wanted.
 I think on that first trip I filled up on Little Debbie’s, Hershey’s, Chips Ahoy, and Oreos.
 I took it all home and set it up in my pantry as if it was a snack bar at the movies.
 This feeling alone was so liberating.
 The first change I recognized was that I didn’t feel the need to dip into the bag on the way home to get a taste.
 I knew it was all coming home with me and I could have as much as I wanted.
 I set it all up and enjoyed the vibration of the view.
 It was such an odd feeling.
 To pick anything I wanted.
 To look the cashier in the eye and think, “yep this is all for me, I have a sweet tooth.”
 It was so great.

 When I got home that night I felt a sweet craving and thought, “You got it.
 What do you want?”
 There were so many choices in the pantry and my refrigerator.
 I decided I wanted some of the chocolate overload cake slice I purchased from Ralphs.
 It was one of my most desired foods.
 When I thought of this I said, “Absolutely, you got it!”
 Then I asked myself these questions:

 • Are you REALLY hungry?
 Where are your hunger levels?
 If its anything above 5 maybe we can wait until you’re a little hungrier.